guptashrey/Content-Moderation-for-Social-Media/README.md

 Our project focuses on providing a content filter solution for social news.
 The aim is to classify news content images into three categories: violence, porn, and normal.

 ## Model Training
-We have trained a machine learning model to accurately identify and categorize news content based on its content.
+We have trained a machine learning model to accurately identify and categorize news content based on its images.
 The model is trained on a large dataset of Social Media images and uses advanced techniques to accurately classify each images.

 ## Features
 * Accurate classification of news content into violence, porn, and normal categories.